深入解析MacOS和iOS 卷三 笔记

 dscl . -read /Users/`whoami` Password

-sudo dscl . -read /Users/`whoami` ShadowHashData
+sudo dscl . -read /Users/`whoami` ShadowHashData - Communicating with clients

 finger /var/utmpx